 Circular Permutations Above discussion was relevant for things that are arranged in a row.
 However when the things are arranged in a circle, the permutation is termed as circular.
-Theorem: Circular Permutations The number of circular permutations of n different things chosen all at a time is (n-1)!
-Standard Results number of ways of arranging n persons along a round table so that no person has the same two neighbors is the number of necklaces formed with n beads of different colors $\frac{1}{2}(n-1)!$ Permutation with Restrictions Note: These two theorems are useful for formula based questions.
-For practical questions we will use logic. (explained in example) when a particular object is always included in any arrangement is $^{(n-1)}P{(r-1)}$ Some tips useful while solving problems having restrictions Requirement of Que.
-Calculate permutation when two or more objects are always together Calculate permutation when two or more objects will never come together When there are two types of objects and ask is to calculate the ways in which no two objects of one the category will be together Tips In that case consider that group of objects as 1 object for the purpose of Pr formula, then multiply factorial of no. of objects in the group Step 1: Calculate the no. of ways without restriction using Pr Step 2: Calculate Permutation of 2 or more thing always together (as per above point) Step 3: Result of Step 1 - Result of Step 2 In that case, that particular group of objects can be arranged in the alternate places as a neighbor of each object of other category Refer Example 10 Study Mat Page 5.13SS Standard Results Permutations when some of the things are alike, taken all at a time $p = \frac{n!}{n_1! \times n_2! \times n_3!}$ Permutations when each thing may be repeated once, twice, upto r times in any arrangement. n^r
+Theorem: Circular Permutations The number of circular permutations of n different things chosen all at a time is (n-1) !
+Standard Results number of ways of arranging n persons along a round table so that no person has the same two neighbors is $\frac{1}{2}(n-1)!$ the number of necklaces formed with n beads of different colors $\frac{1}{2}(n-1)!$ Permutation with Restrictions Note: These two theorems are useful for formula based questions.
+For practical questions we will use logic. (explained in example) Theorem 1Number of permutations of n distinct objects taken r at a time when a particular object is not taken in any arrangement is $(n-1)P_r$ Theorem 2Number of permutations of r objects out of n distinct objects when a particular object is always included in any arrangement is $(n-1)P{(r-1)}$ Some tips useful while solving problems having restrictions Requirement of Que.TipsCalculate permutationIn that case consider that group of objects aswhen two or more0 object for the purpose of ${}^{n}P{r}$ formula,objects are always1 object for the purpose of ${}^{n}P{r}$ formula,togetherthen multiply factorial of no. of objects incalculate permutationStep 1: Calculate the no. of ways withoutwhen two or moreobjects will nevercome togetherStep 1: Calculate Permutation of 2 or morething always together (as per above point)Step 3: Result of Step 1 - Result of Step 2When there are twoIn that case, that particular group of objectstypes of objects andask is to calculate theways in which no twoobject of other categoryobjects of one thecategory will betogetheruse for the category will betogetheruse for the category will be Standard Results Permutations when some of the things are alike, taken all at a time $p = \frac{n!}{n_1! \times n_2! \times n_3!}$ Permutations when each thing may be repeated once, twice, upto r times in any arrangement. n^r